light-curve/ceres-solver-rs/README.md

 This project consists of three crates:
 - `ceres-solver` is a safe Rust bindings
-- `ceres-solver-sys` is an unsafe Rust bindings generated with `bindgen`
+- `ceres-solver-sys` is an unsafe Rust bindings written with the usage of [`cxx`](https://lib.rs/crates/cxx)
-- `ceres-solver-src` is an optional no-code crate to build and distribute static Ceres Solver library
+- `ceres-solver-src` is an optional no-code crate to build and distribute a minimal static Ceres Solver library

-To build Ceres Solver statically and link it to your project, use `source` Cargo feature, which would add `ceres-solver-src` dependency to your project.
+To build Ceres Solver statically and link it to your project, use `source` Cargo feature, which would add `ceres-solver-src` dependency into your project.
 Another Cargo feature is `v2_1`, which should be used when linked with Ceres Solver 2.1 or newer.

 ### Status of the binding support